Stephen Lawrence Professional Scholarship

 To be considered for one of the scholarships you must satisfy the following eligibility criteria:

-You must be regarded as a home/UK status student for tuition fees by DMU and Student Finance England (SFE)
+You must be regarded as a home/UK status student for tuition fees by DMU and Student Finance England (SFE), Student Finance Wales (SFW), Student Finance Northern Ireland (SFNI) or Student Awards Agency Scotland (SAAS)

-You must be enrolled on one of the following full-time courses for which the full tuition fees are being charged to you (£9,250 for 17/18 starters): BA (Hons) Architecture; BA (Hons) Journalism; or LLB (Hons) Law
+You must be enrolled on in Year 1 of one the following full-time courses for which the full tuition fees are being charged to you (£9,250 for 17/18 starters): BA (Hons) Architecture; BA (Hons) Journalism; or LLB (Hons) Law level

 Your household income must be £25,000 or below based on your SFE funding application